-Move to the Recycle Bin: lets you remove the document from the Documents and Media library.
+Delete: lets you remove the document from the Documents and Media library.

-If comments are enabled, you can also view comments, add comments, or subscribe to comments about documents.
+If comments are enabled, you can also view comments, add comments or subscribe to comments about documents.
 Comments are enabled by default.

 The menu at the top of the Documents and Media portlet contains Actions, Add, Sort By and Manage buttons.
-There are also buttons for switching between icon view, descriptive view, and list view.
+There are also buttons for switching between icon view, descriptive view and list view.
 If there are lots of documents in the Documents and Media library, the search field can help you find the documents you’re looking for.
 If your portlet contains more documents than it can display at once, you can use the navigation tool at the bottom of the portlet window to either switch your view to another page or configure the page to display more documents per page.